Pranitha9102/rag-document-qa-app/README.md

 - **`chunking.py`** contains the token-aware chunking function.
 - **`embeddings.py`** wraps calls to the OpenAI embedding API, both single and batch.
 - **`metrics.py`** defines the four Prometheus metrics used throughout the app.
+- **`index.html`** is the single-page dashboard frontend.
 - **`Dockerfile`** is the recipe Docker uses to build the API container image.
 - **`docker-compose.yml`** declares the four services (app, database, Prometheus, Grafana) and wires them together.
 - **`prometheus.yml`** tells Prometheus which endpoint to scrape and how often.
 - **`requirements.txt`** pins the exact Python library versions.
+- **`.github/workflows/ci.yml`** defines the GitHub Actions CI pipeline.
-- **`.gitignore`** excludes secrets, the virtualenv, and generated files from the repository.
+- **`.gitignore`** and **`.dockerignore`** exclude secrets, virtualenvs, and build artifacts.

 ---

 ## Roadmap

-Planned improvements: a lightweight React frontend for uploads and Q&A, an HNSW index on the vector column to speed up search at scale, OpenTelemetry traces to complement the existing metrics, and multi-tenant isolation so different users cannot see each other's documents.
+Planned improvements: an HNSW index on the vector column to speed up search at scale, OpenTelemetry traces to complement the existing metrics, multi-tenant isolation so different users cannot see each other's documents, and evaluation harnesses that measure answer quality against a labeled test set.